ericchen321/ros_x_habitat/README.md

 Here we outline steps to reproduce experiments from our paper.

 ### Environment Setup
-To set up your bash environment before you run any experiments, do the following:
+To set up your bash environment before you run any experiment, do the following:
 1. Activate your conda environment (if you are running any script/node from this codebase).
 2. Export the repo's directory to `$PYTHONPATH`:
    ```